 The University of Chicago is dedicated to supporting the families of veterans and military-affiliated students, faculty, and staff.
 The Office for Military-Affiliated Communities serves as a central resource for these families as they transition to joining the extended UChicago community.
 By providing guidance in a range of areas, the University can assist with maintaining personal and family well-being, assuring that military-affiliated members can thrive at the University.

-OMAC is seeking participation from staff, faculty, students and alumni, who are interested in joining the University of Chicago Veterans and Family Readiness Program.
+Partnering with Blue Star Families, OMAC created the University of Chicago Veterans and Family Readiness Program.
 The Family Readiness Program is a support system of network agencies, programs, services, and individuals, that promote the readiness and quality of life of service members, veterans, and their families, as they pursue their educational or professional careers at the University of Chicago.

-If you or your family members have any question, please contact our office at 773.702.1527 or email firstname.lastname@example.org
+If you or your family members have any questions, please contact our office at 773.702.1527 or email email@example.com

 Vet Tix * provides tickets to events which reduce stress, strengthen family bonds, build life-long memories and encourage service members and veterans to stay engaged with local communities and American life.
 We support our troops by honoring their service and providing positive family and life experiences, during and after their years of service to our country.